ceskyDJ/kate-sudo/README.md

 Installation is done by Make.
 You need to run `make install` only and restart your running shell.

-If you haven't use Bash shell or haven't .alias or .bashrc file, you need to add alias (`alias kate='run-kate'`) manually to your shell's config file.
-For .bashrc it looks like this: `echo "alias kate='run-kate'" >> .bashrc` (or you can open .bashrc file by Kate/nano/... and simply insert alias record there.
+If you haven't use Bash shell or haven't .alias or .bashrc file, you need to add alias (`alias kate='kate-sudo'`) manually to your shell's config file.
+For .bashrc it looks like this: `echo "alias kate='kate-sudo'" >> .bashrc` (or you can open .bashrc file by Kate/nano/... and simply insert alias record there.

 **Copy-Paste version:**
 ```bash